 The Control Plane also provides the Gateway with IP addresses of other Gateways it is aware of, so that the Gateways can form an independent p2p network.
 Gateways are designed to maintain the p2p network even if the Control Plane fails.

 The bloXroute Gateway is an application that connects your blockchain full node to the bloXroute BDN.
 Using the Gateway, the BDN is designed to propagate blocks and transactions to your full node faster than the traditional peer-to-peer blockchain network.
-It is recommended that you install the Gateway on a different server with low latency to your full node.
 The Gateway software is written in a combination of Python and C++.
 It may be installed by downloading a Docker Container with the Gateway already installed, or via installation using pip.
 While the Gateway software communicates using the blockchain protocols, it does not maintain the blockchain state.
 Accordingly, the Gateway will connect to a remote blockchain node maintained by bloXroute to proxy messages when requested by the user’s blockchain node.

 Gateways are responsible for determining which Relay to connect to from a list provided by the Control Plane.